omahs/imx-docs/docs/main/learn/funding/how-to-prepare-your-pitch.md

 - Your game and project narrative
 - Medium of the pitch

-As discussed in the [Understanding the Investor](https://docs.google.com/document/d/1mHQ14sunyDXlMKtrpvSwmFZrK9nNdh5zsB_1w10Tujs/edit#) topic, you should be prepared to develop multiple pitches depending on who the investor is, there should be no sacred cows when it comes to distilling and targeting the right message to the right audience.
+As discussed in the [understanding the Investor](understanding-the-investor) topic, you should be prepared to develop multiple pitches depending on who the investor is to deliver the right message to the right audience.

 Once you understand the investor, you'll need to adapt your game and project narrative to what the investor is looking for.
 Answering key questions on why they should care about your project, and invest in it.
-Some common questions are online in our [common investor questions](https://docs.google.com/document/d/16UuXdEN18yl4RDbvUcPL7M9wZRDYXUcW39xbu5-Vnw0/edit) article.
+Some common questions are online in our [common investor questions](common-investor-questions) article.

 The medium of your pitch will help you determine an appropriate length and structure.
 Here are a few examples of different channels: